Contrastive independent component analysis: Additional numerical experiment

-There are 7525 pre-transplant patients and 4874 post-transplant patients in the foreground dataset.
-The background dataset consists of 4457 healthy patients.
+We study the single-cell RNA sequencing data from \cite{zheng2017massively}.
+The foreground data points are gene expressions of bone marrow mononuclear cells from patients with acute myeloid leukemia before and after they received a stem-cell transplant; the background dataset contains gene expression measurements of healthy people.
+The foreground dataset includes 7525 pre-transplant patients and 4874 post-transplant patients, while the background dataset consists of 4457 healthy patients.
 Each sample contains gene expression measurements of bone marrow mononuclear cells.
 We preprocess the data by log-transforming and subsetting to the 500 most variable genes, in accordance with previous analyses on these data \cite{zheng2017massively,abid2018exploring,li2020probabilistic}.

+For cICA, the absolute values of the foreground-to-background cumulant ratios for the background patterns $\fa_1, \ldots, \fa_r$ range from $1.5\times 10^{-4}$ to 564.
+The projection plots of cICA, proportional cICA, cPCA, and PCPCA are shown in Figure~\ref{fig:RNA_data}.
+The method cPCA has the highest silhouette score (0.451), followed by proportional cICA (0.402), then cICA (0.344), then PCPCA (0.164).
+We also run ICA to the foreground dataset and it has silhouette score 0.202 for comparison with cICA.

-For the hyperparameters of cICA and HTD, we choose the number of components to be 15 which explains $54.5\%$ of the variance.
+For the hyperparameters of cICA and proportional cICA, we choose the number of components to be 30 which explains $54.5\%$ of the variance.
 We then choose $r,\ell$ for cICA and $\ell$ for proportional cICA.
 We order the eigenvalues of $\mathrm{Mat}(\kappa_4(\by))$ and $\mathrm{Mat}(\kappa_4(\bx))$ according to their absolute values and plot out parts of the ranked eigenvalues in Figure \ref{fig:RNA_r_l}.
 We choose $r=53$ and $r+\ell=116$.

-We fix the random seed to be 0 for cICA.
-The visualization for the cICA algorithm is in Figure \ref{fig:RNA_data}(a) and the silhouette score is 0.344.

-For proportional cICA, we run the algorithm for 100 log-evenly spaces $\gamma$ between 0 and $10^{6}$ and the highest silhouette score is 0.402, obtained when $\gamma=0.50$.
-The plot is Figure \ref{fig:RNA_data}(b).
+We fix random seed 0 for cICA and ICA.
+For ICA, we run the HTD algorithm for $r=116$.
+For proportional cICA, we run the algorithm for 100 log-evenly spaces $\gamma$ between 0 and $10^{6}$.
+The highest silhouette score is 0.402, obtained when $\gamma=0.50$.

-For cPCA, we plot the first two cPCA components.
-As above, we run cPCA using 100 $\alpha$ between 0 to 1000, the default values from \cite{abid2017contrastive}.
-The highest silhouette score is 0.457, obtained when $\alpha=3.5$.
-The plot is Figure \ref{fig:RNA_data}(c).